UK Stocks-Factors to watch on Sept 5

 * ATLAS MARA /BOB DIAMOND: Atlas Mara, the African investment

-vehicle of former Barclays boss Bob Diamond, said it would increase its stake in
+vehicle of former Barclays boss Bob Diamond, is in talks to buy a $275 million

+stake in Union Bank of Nigeria, a person familiar with the matter said

 * UK ECONOMY: Vacancies at British firms rose at the strongest pace in more